 Parex Resources Announces Record 2022 Full-Year Results

-/EIN News/ -- CALGARY, Alberta, March 08, 2023 (GLOBE NEWSWIRE) -- Parex Resources Inc. (“Parex” or the “Company”) (TSX: PXT) is pleased to announce its financial and operating results for the three- and twelve-month periods ended December 31, 2022.
-All amounts herein are in United States dollars (“USD”) unless otherwise stated.
+CALGARY, Alberta, March 08, 2023 (GLOBE NEWSWIRE) -- Parex Resources Inc. ("Parex" or the "Company") PXT is pleased to announce its financial and operating results for the three- and twelve-month periods ended December 31, 2022.
+All amounts herein are in United States dollars ("USD") unless otherwise stated.

 "Reflecting on my second year at Parex, I am extremely proud of our team's ability to deliver another year of record results.
 In 2022, we hit new corporate milestones, generating record cash flow, repurchasing 10% of the public float for the fourth consecutive year while materially increasing the regular dividend, and growing production per share by 23% year-over-year," commented Imad Mohsen, President & Chief Executive Officer.